Welcome to today's edition of the Rush 24-7 podcast.

 National Review Online.

-Better play this sound by grab number 31 before Governor Christie hops the state plane and uh comes out here and tries to find our studio.
+Better play this down by grab number 31 before Governor Christie hops the state plane and comes out here and tries to find our studio.

-And the story in the New York Post says that there's a consultant, an operative that's quoted saying that Christie is uh is really damaging his chances to be the Republican presidential nominee.
+And the story in the New York Post says that there's a consultant, an operative that's quoted saying that Christie is really damaging his chances to be the Republican presidential nominee.

-So yesterday in Trenton, Governor Christie L the Presser, during the QE, uh QA, he said this about those reports that he is supporting Westchester, New York County executive Rob Astorino for governor of New York.
+So yesterday in Trenton, Governor Christie Elder Presser, during the QE or QA, he said this about those reports that he is supporting Westchester, New York County Executive Rob Astorino for governor of New York.

 Mr. Astorino hasn't told me or anybody else he's running for governor.

-I'm not supporting somebody who doesn't say they're won't say whether they're running or not.
+I'm not supporting somebody who doesn't say they're going to say whether they're running or not.

 So I think there's some kind of much ado about nothing.

-When we have a Republican nominee for governor of New York, um, then I'll support the Republican nominee for Governor of New York.
+When we have a Republican nominee for governor of New York, then I'll support the Republican nominee for governor of New York.

 Okay, so that's cleared up.